Top Takeaways and Key Concepts

 Understanding Your Surroundings

-First things first—before you even step foot outside, take a moment to understand where you are going.
-I mean really understand!
-You wouldn’t drive across town without checking Google Maps (unless you enjoy getting lost in neighborhoods that smell like old socks), so why would you hike into the wild without a map or at least a good sense of direction?
+Before you step outside, take a moment to really understand where you’re going.
+I mean, really get it!
+You wouldn’t drive across town without checking Google Maps, right?
+Unless you like getting lost in neighborhoods that smell funny.
+So why would you hike into the wild without a map or at least a good sense of direction?

 The Magic of Navigation Tools